SpenceIsCool/PLEdu_IS_Fa23/minutes.md

     - notes weeknesses in the experiment and lack of statistical findings
     - needs buy in and time from instructors. challenges of scale.
     - value in having different instructor do the instructor discussion vs in the lecture... although this may be a pain point for the study itself in having consistent data for review?
 I'm not sure I read that correctly.
-- Ruehr, F. and Orr, G. Interactive program demonstration as a form of student program assessment.
+- READING: Ruehr, F. and Orr, G. Interactive program demonstration as a form of student program assessment.
 Journal of Computing Sciences in Colleges, 18, 2 (December, 2002), 65-78
     - https://dl.acm.org/doi/pdf/10.5555/771322.771335
     - 2002
     -  good approaches will allow instructors to